dr-leo/pandaSDMX/doc/index.rst

 * support for many SDMX features including

   - generic datasets
-  - data structure definitions, codelists and concept schemes
+  - data structure definitions, code lists and concept schemes
-  - dataflow definitions
+  - dataflow definitions and content-constraints
   - categorisations and category schemes

 * pythonic representation of the SDMX information model
 * find dataflows by name or description in multiple languages if available
+* When requesting datasets, validate column selections against code lists and content-constraints if available
-* read and write local files for offline use
+* read and write SDMX messages to and from local files
 * configurable HTTP connections
 * support for `requests-cache <https://readthedocs.org/projects/requests-cache/>`_ allowing to cache SDMX messages in memory, MongoDB, Redis or SQLite